 Pastor John M. "Chip" McArthur

 Chip McArthur has been Olivet’s pastor since 1992.
 He and his wife Donna are both natives of Jackson, Mississippi and in fact, grew up in the same church there.
 They married in 1979.
 Chip is a graduate of Belhaven College and Reformed Theological Seminary in Jackson.
-Prior to coming to Olivet, he served churches in Clayton, AL and Magee, MS. Donna is an educator currently serving as a resource teacher at Westminster Catawba Christian School in Rock Hill where she has worked since 1994.
+Prior to coming to Olivet, he served churches in Clayton, AL and Magee, MS. Donna is a retired educator .
 The McArthurs have two grown children: Webb, who along with his wife Whitney and son Thatcher, lives in Washington, DC, and Katie, who along with her husband Tim Blumenstein and their son Owen and daughter Harper, lives in Charlotte, NC.

 Associate Pastor John Franklin

 John Franklin has served the people of Olivet since July of 2015.
 John’s childhood years were split between Brevard, NC and Salisbury, MD.
 While growing up in a PCA ministry family, John was blessed to have a wonderful front-row seat in seeing the joys that come with serving the people of God in a vocational setting.

 In 2013 John graduated from Bryan College in Dayton, TN.
 He then spent the next five years serving in different PCA local churches in South Carolina while he attended Reformed Theological Seminary in Charlotte.
 In July of 2015, John moved to McConnells and served as the Ministerial Intern at Olivet for three years.
 John graduated from RTS in May of 2018 with two masters degrees: a Master of Divinity and a Master of Arts in Christian Counseling.
 Soon after graduation Olivet called John to serve as their first Associate Pastor.
 John loves God, God’s Word, and the Church.
 He loves people, nerding out over theology, sports (especially Braves baseball and Clemson football), ultimate Frisbee, laughing out loud, and he really loves puns.